layday/instawow/README.rst

 *instawow*
 ==========

-*instawow* is a package manager for World of Warcraft, written in Python.
+*instawow* is a package manager for World of Warcraft.
 It can be used to install, remove and update add-ons from WoWInterface, CurseForge, Tukui and GitHub.

 *instawow* tries to make installing, updating and removing